DanielSchuessler/Uno.CodeGen/doc/Equality Generation.md

    * For equivalents instances, the computed _hash code_
      **MUST PRODUCE THE SAME RESULT**.
    * **Hash Codes can't change over time** for the same instance (object).
-     For this reason the computed result will be cached.
+     For this reason the computed result will be cached by default, but see below.
    * The _hash code_ will be computed from all fields/properties tagged with
      `[EqualityHash]` and those tagged with `[EqualityKey]`.
 The same logic will apply for _key equality_, but will only use those tagged with the